 Groom Master Professional Dog Grooming Scissors.

 Scissors are essential tools for coat styling but, with so many different types to choose from, deciding which ones to buy can be difficult.
-In reality, if you’re aiming to tackle a variety of breeds, you’ll ultimately need a range of scissors in order to work efficiently.
-With this in mind, we’ve designed the Groom Master scissor collection to be both essential and comprehensive.
+In reality, if you’re aiming to tackle a variety of breeds, you’ll need a range of scissors in order to work efficiently.
+With this in mind, we’ve made the Groom Master scissor collection both essential and comprehensive.
 So, whether you’re creating cylindrical legs, enhancing angulation, mastering head styles or just thinning out the coat, we’ve made a scissor to do exactly that.
 These professional dog grooming scissors are popular with pet groomers of all skill levels, due to their cutting strength and durability.
-Forged from high-grade stainless steel to protect against metal corrosion.
+Forged from high-grade stainless steel to prolong their working life and protect against metal corrosion.

 How do I use them?

-The opposing grip handle style is traditionally favoured by those who naturally hold the scissor with their middle finger and thumb.
+The opposing grip handle style is very common in scissor design and, more frequently chosen by those who prefer holding scissors with their middle finger and thumb.
 This is common practice, influenced by our earliest experiences using blunt end scissors as a child.
-Once inserted through the finger rings, operate the scissor using just your thumb to smoothly open and close the cutting blades.
-The absence of any finger rest, enables this scissor to be reversed for ambidextrous (left/right handed) use and, to create upward and downward curves.
-Unless you’re removing bulk and creating basic shape, always remove the hair in small amounts to avoid mistakes.
-If you should make a mistake, blending scissors are a great tool to help soften any stepped changes in hair length.
+Once inserted through the rings, operate the scissor using just your thumb to smoothly open and close the cutting blades.

 What else should I know?